Paul Alo-Emile

-Paul Alo-Emile (born 22 December 1991) is a Samoan rugby union player.
-His regular playing position is prop.
-He plays for Stade Français Paris in the Top 14.
+Paul Alo-Emile (born 22 December 1991) is a professional rugby union player who plays as a prop for Top 14 club Stade Français.
+Born in New Zealand, he represents Samoa at international level after qualifying on ancestry grounds.

-Career

-Early playing
+Early life

-Alo-Emile is of Samoan heritage, born in New Zealand he grew up in Brisbane, and attended Brisbane State High School.
-In 2006 he joined the Australian Rugby Union's National Talent Squad, and represented the Australian Schoolboys.
+Alo-Emile is of Samoan heritage, born in Auckland before moving to Brisbane at the age of four.
+He is the second child of eight siblings, with four sisters and three brothers.
+He attended Brisbane State High School, joining the Australian Rugby Union's National Talent Squad in 2006, representing the Australian Schoolboys.
 In 2009 was a member of the Queensland side that won the Australian Schools Rugby title.
-Alo-Emile also represented the state of Queensland in Gridiron (American Football).
+Alo-Emile also represented the state of Queensland in Gridiron (American football).

 He played for Sunnybank in the Queensland Premier Rugby competition.

-In 2010 Alo-Emile joined the Australian under 20s.
-At the 2011 IRB Junior World Championship he played against England, France, New Zealand, Scotland, South Africa, and Tonga.
+In 2010, Alo-Emile joined the Australian under 20s.
+At the 2011 IRB Junior World Championship, he played against England, France, New Zealand, Scotland, South Africa, and Tonga.

-In November 2014, Alo-Emile and Stade Français Paris announced that he would join the Parisian team at the end of the Super Rugby season.
+Club career

-Super and ITM rugby
+Super Rugby and ITM Cup

 Alo-Emile was a member of the Western Force in 2011, but did not make any first-team appearances.
 He joined the Melbourne Rebels in 2012.
-At the end of the 2013 Super Rugby season he had 19 Super Rugby caps, and the Rebels released him to Waikato for the 2013 ITM Cup season.
+At the end of the 2013 Super Rugby season, he had 19 Super Rugby caps, and the Rebels released him to Waikato for the 2013 ITM Cup season.

+Top 14

+In November 2014, Alo-Emile and Stade Français Paris announced that he would join the Parisian team at the end of the Super Rugby season.
+Largely second choice behind Rabah Slimani in his first years in Paris, Alo-Emile renewed his contract in March 2018 having become first choice following Slimani's departure for Clermont.
+Ahead of the 2020-21 Top 14 season, Alo-Emile was announced as the new captain of Stade Français Paris.
+In February 2021, he played alongside his younger brother Moses for the first time, as both started for Stade Français in a 16–11 defeat to La Rochelle at Stade Marcel-Deflandre.
+After his side suffered their largest defeat to city rivals Racing 92 in a 53-20 European Rugby Champions Cup reverse in April 2022, Alo-Emile hit out at critics of the performance on Twitter.
+In his tweet he took aim at 'A lot of experts coming out with their opinions, assuming they could do what we do.
+It's too easy to critique from the couch.
+Look up Theodore Roosevelt- It is not the critic who counts'.

+Alo-Emile has been highlighted as integral to Stade Français, with Midi Olympique describing him as the 'cornerstone' of the Parisians' scrum.
+A strong scrummager that combines this skill with high technical ability, Alo-Emile has complemented the style of coach Gonzalo Quesada well, earning comparisons to the likes of Taniela Tupou and Nepo Laulala.
+However, he has also been criticised for moments of door discipline, with a red card after three minutes against Castres during a poor run of form for Stade Français singled out for particular criticism.

-International
+International career

-On 23 August 2019, he was named in Samoa's 34-man training squad for the 2019 Rugby World Cup, before being named in the final 31 on 31 August.